 Headed to Italy and wondering where to stay in Florence?
 Discover my favorite areas to stay in the city center and the best hotels in each!

 Florence has a sweet place in my heart.
-I studied abroad here and have visited many times since.
-This is a city filled with art, incredible food, medieval streets, riverside views, and an incredible skyline.
+I studied abroad here and have returned many times since.
+Art, incredible food, medieval streets, riverside views, and an incredible skyline...this Renaissance city is a must-visit.

-You'll want to stay within the city center.
-Basically, locate the Duomo and stay within a radius of 15 to 20 minutes from there.
+You'll want to stay in the city center.
+Locate the Duomo and pick a hotel within a 15 to 20-minute walk (any direction) from there.

-Go farther than this and you'll lose a lot of precious sightseeing time getting to all the top sights and restaurants, plus you'll lose the experience of staying where all the atmosphere is.
+Go farther than this and you'll lose precious sightseeing time walking to and from the top sights and restaurants.
+Plus, you'll miss out on the experience of staying where all the atmosphere is.

 I've made a point to stay in various locations throughout the city and have my favorites.